squirrel-project/squirrel_nav/squirrel_navigation/README.md

 ## SQUIRREL Costmap layers

-Contains `squirrel_navigation::NavigationLayer` which merges obstacles detected with depth camera and the safety laser rangefinder.
+Contains `squirrel_navigation::NavigationLayer` which merges obstacles detected with depth cameras and the safety laser rangefinders.

 ### Parameters
 - `~/use_kinect` whether to use or not the kinect.